sslab-gatech/winnie/docs/walkthrough.md

-### Step 7: Copy toy_example.exe, example_library.dll, harness.dll, & samples\toy_example\out to the x64\Release\ Directory
+### Step 7: Copy toy_example.exe, example_library.dll, harness.dll, & samples\toy_example\in to the x64\Release\ Directory

  - toy_example: this builds the main .exe we will fuzz
  - example_library: this is a .dll containing some buggy functionality that we want to target with our fuzzer
  - harness: this provides a bare-bones example harness to use with Winnie.
+ - toy_example\in: Contains information necessary for fuzzing execution

 To set up the fuzzer, copy the target application (toy_example.exe and example_library.dll) to the Winnie directory (so it's next to afl-fuzz.exe).
 AFL needs seed inputs, so copy the seed input file (in\input).
-Lastly, Winnie needs a fuzzing harness to call the target, so copy our fuzzing harness `harness.dll` next to afl-fuzz.exe as well.
+Lastly, Winnie needs a fuzzing harness to call the target, so copy the example fuzzing harness `harness.dll` next to afl-fuzz.exe as well.

 At this point, your directory structure should look like this: